alvarengaricardo/multtestlib/readme.md

 ## Usage

-For parallel processing usage, the input parameters of the test functions and their respective expected values must be stored in lists.
+For multiprocessing usage, the input parameters of the test functions and their respective expected values must be stored in lists.
 During the test processing, multtestlib will take care of distributing and managing the data contained in the lists - and functions - among the processor cores indicated in the test program.

-Next, we will see an example of a unit test for the **myfunction(a, b)** being submitted for execution using parallel processing:
+Next, we will see an example of a unit test for the **myfunction(a, b)** being submitted for execution using multiprocessing:

     import multtestlib as mtl
     import functions